Ambitions of Design, or what design hopes to achieve

 That said, I believe that the designers and those who think about design might profit from seeing how those four elementary responses to the events of daily life inform the outcomes of design.
 By examining how design’s ambitions are made manifest in objects, buildings, landscapes, systems, and cities across time, we can see design’s reciprocity with ambitions that govern human behavior more broadly.
 There is the ambition to make things uni-form, the ambition to make them per-form, to co-form and to de-form.
 These categories, understood as constant through time though variable in their manifestations, allow us to think of design as behavioral and cyclical.
 It offers a more relevant view of design’s efficacy—one that is not estranged from the present but one that is fundamentally familiar.
 The taxonomy of these four notions of form and forming is the opposite of a linear history that begins with, say, the Greeks and comes up to the present, chipping off parts of the past as it goes, deeming them irrelevant to our lives today.
 Instead it offers formations that are part of a living trajectory while respecting the different ways those ambitions seek and find form.

 Of the four, the desire to make things uni-form may be the oldest, as it is about control, and is rooted in keeping us safe from threats.
-However, it may also be the most pernicious when it’s emphasis on authority tips over to tyranny.
+However, it may also be the most pernicious when its emphasis on authority tips over to tyranny.

 To per-form is to make space for movement and organic growth.
 Performance operates on the principles of seduction and persuasion.